- Dean of the School of Arts and Communication

 - A.R.C.T., Piano Performance, University of Toronto, Royal Conservatory of Music

 As a pianist, Cameron Bennett has performed as soloist and chamber musician throughout the United States, Canada, Russia, and the Far East.
 He appears regularly with the Snake River Chamber Players in Keystone, Colorado and was a founding member of the Marble Cliff Chamber Players, an annual chamber music festival held in Columbus and Delaware, Ohio.
 He served for many seasons as chamber music performer and coach at the Victoria International Festival in Victoria, Canada, and as staff accompanist at The Juilliard School.
 He has taught previously at the Brooklyn Conservatory of Music and has given master classes at the Beijing Central Conservatory, Shanghai Conservatory, and the Chinese Cultural University in Taipei, Taiwan.
 His performances have been featured on WOSU-FM in Columbus, Ohio and in Taipei, on the Taiwan Television Network.
-Cameron continues to be in great demand as a collaborating pianist, having performed in recent seasons with pianist Cecile Licad in a duo-performance with the ProMusica Chamber Orchestra and with such notable musicians as cellists Zuill Bailley, William DeRosa, and Clancy Newman, clarinetists Richard Stoltzman and Robert Spring, violinist Charles Wetherbee, and the St. Lawrence and Carpe Diem String Quartets.
+Cameron continues to be in great demand as a collaborating pianist, having performed with such notable musicians as cellists Zuill Bailley, William DeRosa, David Hardy, and Clancy Newman, clarinetists Richard Stoltzman and Robert Spring, violinist Charles Wetherbee, double bassist Maximilian Dimoff, the St. Lawrence and Carpe Diem String Quartets, and with pianist Cecile Licad in a duo-performance with the ProMusica Chamber Orchestra.